JetBrains/kotlin-web-site/docs/topics/data-science-overview.md

 ### Kotlin notebooks in Datalore

 With [Datalore](https://datalore.jetbrains.com/), you can use Kotlin in the browser straight out of the box without additional installation.
-You can also collaborate with other Kotlin notebooks in real-time, receive smart coding assistance as you write code, and share results through interactive or static reports.
+You can also share your notebooks and run them remotely, collaborate with other Kotlin notebooks in real-time, receive smart coding assistance as you write code, and export results through interactive or static reports.

 ### Jupyter Notebook with Kotlin Kernel